 Buyers are responsible for the transport of the gas at the point where they take title of it.
 They can arrange this by themselves or through the procurement of services from a third-party that would be responsible for the shipping, balancing, and other ancillary services related to the purchase of gas.

-The buyer and the seller will negotiate contracts.
+The buyer and the seller negotiate contracts.
 Negotiations are outside AggregateEU and the remit of the Service Provider.
 The Service Provider is only a demand aggregation, tendering and matching solution.

 Yes.
 The notification obligation applies to all contracts – whether the gas is purchased through or outside AggregateEU – if the volume is superior to 5 TWh per year.